XM vs City Index, for 2026

 The minimum deposit for City Index is $25.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both XM and City Index are a good choice.
+Depending on your needs, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both XM and City Index are a good option.

 XM vs City Index - Regulation And Licencing In More Detail